Riju-hub/Project2/README.md

 # new project
-This project was created from local sustem.
+This project was created from local system. created by DJ.